Happ’s triple-double leads Wisconsin past Northwestern

 Northwestern: The Wildcats, who normally shoot 43 percent from the field, struggled offensively as they missed out on a chance to build on back-to-back conference wins over Indiana and Rutgers.

-Wisconsin: After a stretch in which it lost four of five, the Badgers are now riding a three-game winning streak.
+Wisconsin: After a stretch of four losses in five games, the Badgers are now riding a three-game winning streak.

 UP NEXT